 Soy Wax for candle making is a great option as its greener and more environmentally friendly option than paraffin wax.
 It’s also a more affordable option for those looking to use a cleaner wax as well.

 Beeswax is the clean, eco-friendly, all-around winner, but is more expensive.

 Comes from the bees byproduct resulting from honeycombs that are used to store honey.
-When harvesting honey, the collection of wax poses no threat to bees during its harvesting
+(Especially when using KTBH Beehives) When harvesting honey, the collection of wax poses no threat to bees during its harvesting

-Beeswax also has the lowest toxicity for candle materials, releasing no toxic byproducts or heavy soot into the air.
+Bee wax also has the lowest toxicity for candle materials, releasing no toxic byproducts or heavy soot into the air.
 Instead of adding pollutants, beeswax candles neutralize them.
-Beeswax candles release negative ions when burned, eliminating dust, mold, and unpleasant odors.
+Bee wax candles release negative ions when burned, eliminating dust, mold, and unpleasant odors.
 This is particularly helpful for those with allergies, asthma, and hay fever.
 The naturally sweet fragrance from beeswax works well with sweet scents like vanilla, baked goods, and even coffee.